OpenSpace/OpenSpace-Docs/content/universe/cosmic-microwave-background/cobe/index.md

 :::{note}
-See the [top CMB page](../index) for an introduction on the cosmic microwave background.
+See this section's [top page](../index) for an introduction on the cosmic microwave background.
 :::